If you’re wondering do you need a license for an electric bike, the answer depends on where you live and what type of e-bike you ride.

 In most states, no. Class 1 and Class 2 e-bikes are usually treated like regular bicycles.
 But if you live in Alaska, Hawaii, New Mexico, or New Jersey, you may need a license, especially for faster models.

-Which states require a license for an electric bike?
+Which states require a driver’s license for electric bikes?

 Do I need to register my e-bike like a car?